spSystango/capacitor-custom-scanner/README.md

 ## Custom Scanner Setup
-I have made some changes in this SDK for capture scanned QR image also, So here is the process for using this:
+I have made modifications to this SDK to enable capturing the scanned QR image.
+To integrate these changes, follow the steps below:
+1. **Install the SDK:**

-- Run npm install in your project it will clone this repo in node_modules/@capacitor-mlkit
+  Run `npm install` in your project.
+This will install the package in `node_modules/@capacitor-mlkit`.
-- Go to /packages dir and keep only /barcode-scanning dir (Remove all dir expect barcode-scanning)
-- Go to /barcode-scanning and now remove all files and dir expect below
-   - android
-   - ios
-   - dist
-   - CapacitorMlkitBarcodeScanning.podspec
-   - LICENSE
-   - package.json
-   - README.md

-  Now you are good to use this make sure the your updated pakcage structure will be:
-  - node_modules
-    - @capacitor-mlkit
-      - barcode-scanning
+2. **Clean Up Unnecessary Directories:**
+  Navigate to the `/packages` directory and retain only the `/barcode-scanning` folder.
+Remove all other directories.

+3. **Prepare the `barcode-scanning` Directory:**
+  Inside `/barcode-scanning`, delete all files and directories except the following:
-        - android
+   - `android`
-        - ios
+   - `ios`
-        - dist
+   - `dist`
-        - CapacitorMlkitBarcodeScanning.podspec
+   - `CapacitorMlkitBarcodeScanning.podspec`
-        - LICENSE
+   - `LICENSE`
-        - package.json
+   - `package.json`
-        - README.md
+   - `README.md`

-    ...
+4. **Final Package Structure:**
+   Ensure that the updated package structure in `node_modules` looks like this: node_modules └── @capacitor-mlkit └── barcode-scanning ├── android ├── ios ├── dist ├── CapacitorMlkitBarcodeScanning.podspec ├── LICENSE ├── package.json └── README.md

 ## Features

 Capacitor ML Kit is a collection of Capacitor plugins that enable the use of the [ML Kit SDKs](https://developers.google.com/ml-kit) in Capacitor.[^1]